hoselee07/Batforce/README.md

 # Batforce Project

-Our project aims to analyze detailed information about waste management across all municipalities ('comuni') in Italy over a range of years from 1997 to 2011.
+Our project aims to analyze detailed information about waste management across all municipalities ('comuni') in Veneto (IT) over a range of years from 1997 to 2011.

-The dataset 'filedati.csv' is divided in various columns.
-Each column in the dataset represents:
+The dataset we have used, 'filedati.csv', is divided in various columns:
 - Codice Istat comune (numerico): The numerical ISTAT code of the municipality.
 - Rifiuto residuo (in Kg): The residual waste in kilograms.
 - Comune: The name of the municipality.